benjaminion/upgrading-ethereum-book/src/book.md

     if correct_justified and correct_finalized:
         blocks[block_root] = block
         return True

-    # Otherwise, branch not viable
-    return False
 ```

-The `filter_block_tree()` function finds the children of the given block and recursively visits them, so it explores the whole tree rooted at `block_root`.
-Since blockchains are singly linked, the only way to find the children is to search through every block in the Store for those that have parent `block_root`.
-This is one reason for keeping the Store well pruned.

-Child blocks that are on branches terminating in a viable leaf block are inserted into the `blocks` dictionary structure.
-Note that `blocks` is mutated during execution and functions as a return value from `filter_block_tree()`, alongside the actual boolean return value.

-"Viable" blocks are ones that have a post-state that agrees with my Store about the justified and finalised checkpoints.
+The code we have in the Capella update is considerably more complex and less intuitive.
+But before we get to that we need to take a step back and discuss why we should filter the block tree at all.

 ##### Why prune unviable branches?

-This function ensures that the Casper FFG fork choice rule, "follow the chain containing the justified checkpoint of the greatest height", is applied to the block tree before the LMD GHOST fork choice is evaluated.
+Filtering the block tree like this ensures that the Casper FFG fork choice rule, "follow the chain containing the justified checkpoint of the greatest height", is applied to the block tree before the LMD GHOST fork choice is evaluated.

-Early versions of the spec considered the tip of any branch descended from the Store's justified checkpoint as a potential head block.
+Very early versions of the spec considered the tip of any branch descended from the Store's justified checkpoint as a potential head block.
 However, a scenario [was identified](https://notes.ethereum.org/Fj-gVkOSTpOyUx-zkWjuwg?view) in which this could result in a deadlock, in which finality would not be able to advance without validators getting themselves slashed - a kind of liveness failure[^fn-plausible-liveness].

 [^fn-plausible-liveness]: This scenario doesn't strictly break Casper FFG's "plausible liveness" property as, in principle, voters can safely ignore the LMD GHOST fork choice and switch back to the original chain in order to advance finality.
 But it does create a conflict between the LMD GHOST fork choice rule and advancing finality.

 The `filter_block_tree()` function was [added](https://github.com/ethereum/consensus-specs/pull/1495) as a fix for this issue.
-Given a Store and a block root, `filter_block_tree()` returns a list of all the blocks that we know about in the tree descending from the given block, having pruned out any branches that terminate in a leaf block that is not viable.
-Where, as above, a "viable" block has an a post-state in which the justified and finalised checkpoints match the justified and finalised checkpoints in my Store.
+Given a Store and a block root, `filter_block_tree()` returns the list of all the blocks that we know about in the tree descending from the given block, having pruned out any branches that terminate in a leaf block that is not viable in some sense.

 To illustrate the problem, consider the situation shown in the following diagrams, based on the [original description](https://notes.ethereum.org/Fj-gVkOSTpOyUx-zkWjuwg?view) of the issue.
 The context is that there is an adversary controlling 18% of validators that takes advantage of (or causes) a temporary network partition.
-We will illustrate the issue mostly in terms of checkpoints, and omit the intermediate blocks that carry the attestations - mentally insert these as necessary.
+We will illustrate the issue mostly in terms of checkpoints, and omit the intermediate blocks that carry the attestations - you can mentally insert these as necessary.

 We begin with a justified checkpoint $A$ that all nodes agree on.